Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

+Panel A pools the five non-reference groups.
+The clearest pattern operates through objective evaluability.
+The routine-cognitive proxy $\hat{P}$ is positive and significant at the 10 percent level, indicating that callback gaps are smaller where tasks can be screened against verifiable criteria.
+The subjective proxy $\hat{B}$ is negative, as the model predicts, but not individually distinguishable from zero.
+This imprecision is consistent with subjective evaluation varying idiosyncratically across employers rather than systematically with occupation-level task content.
+The subjective proxy is also built from less precisely measured constructs, so it carries more measurement error and is subject to greater attenuation than the routine proxy.
+The within-group difference $\hat{B} - \hat{P}$ is $-0.012$ and significant at the 5 percent level.
+A generic screening-difficulty account, under which all forms of evaluation difficulty widen gaps, would predict a systematic subjective effect that the data do not show.

 Panel B reports group-specific estimates.
-The $\hat{P}$ coefficients are positive for all five non-reference groups and jointly significant at the 1 percent level.
-The $\hat{B}$ coefficients are negative for four of the five groups, though most are individually imprecise.
+The $\hat{P}$ coefficients are positive for all five non-reference groups and jointly significant at the 1 percent level, indicating that the objective-evaluability channel is present across groups.
+The $\hat{B}$ coefficients are negative for four of the five groups but mostly imprecise, as the measurement-error reading above predicts.
 The within-group difference $\hat{B} - \hat{P}$ is negative for all five groups, with two individually significant at conventional levels.

-Columns 4 and 5 test Proposition 2's prediction that contact amplifies the discretion channel.
+Columns 4 and 5 test Proposition \ref{prop:contact_main}'s prediction that contact amplifies the discretion channel.
 The difference $\hat{B} - \hat{P}$ is close to zero in low-contact jobs but $-0.043$ and significant at the 1 percent level in high-contact jobs.\footnote{We test whether $(\hat{B} - \hat{P})_{\text{low}} = (\hat{B} - \hat{P})_{\text{high}}$ using a three-way interaction model (group $\times$ task $\times$ contact) estimated on the combined low/high sample.
-The joint test across all five non-reference groups is marginally significant at conventional levels.} In Panel B, all five groups exhibit more negative $\hat{B} - \hat{P}$ differences in high-contact than in low-contact jobs, consistent with the prediction that contact amplifies discrimination through the subjective-evaluation channel rather than through customer prejudice alone.
+The joint test across all five non-reference groups is marginally significant at conventional levels.
+It loses significance when group-specific callback gaps are allowed to vary by major occupation group, since high-contact jobs concentrate in sales and office occupations and the standard errors roughly double.
+We therefore read the contact pattern as descriptive support for the amplification prediction rather than an independent test.} In Panel B, all five groups exhibit more negative $\hat{B} - \hat{P}$ differences in high-contact than in low-contact jobs, consistent with contact amplifying discrimination.
+However, the design does not separate the subjective-evaluation channel from customer prejudice.
+The high-contact difference is larger for White women ($-0.049$) than for the other groups, indicating that the contact pattern is partly a gender result.
+Customer prejudice can operate over gender as much as race, so a large White-women effect in customer-facing jobs is consistent with a customer-preference channel rather than against one.
+We therefore do not treat the contact result as separating evaluative discretion from customer prejudice.